Curtis Hertel Jr.

 Party: Democratic Party

-Candidate for: 2024 Michigan Member of the US House elections
+Candidate for: Lost the race for US House elections

 Previous office: Member of the Michigan Senate (2015–2023)